Drinking in American life goes back to the early colonial settlers. (Virtually no Native Americans had alcohol.)

-There are many examples of the major role of alcohol drinking in American life and history from the very beginning.
+There are many examples of the major role of drinking in American life and history from the very beginning.

 - Christopher Columbus brought Sherry on his voyage to the New World.2